MoGU: Mixture-of-Gaussians with Uncertainty-based Gating for Time Series Forecasting: Experiments

 We observe a statistically significant positive correlation between MoGU's uncertainty estimates and the Mean Absolute Error (MAE) of its predictions.
 Interestingly, the correlation with aleatoric uncertainty is typically higher than with epistemic uncertainty.
 Since aleatoric uncertainty represents the inherent randomness in the data itself, this correlation suggests that the model can use uncertainty estimates to identify data points where irreducible randomness makes accurate predictions difficult, thereby leading to higher errors.

 Fig. \ref{fig:unc_graph} illustrates the relationship between MoGU's prediction error and uncertainty estimates by showing the predicted and ground truth values alongside the MAE and reported uncertainty for representative examples.
 The uncertainty at each time point closely follows the prediction error.
-We further show the Pearson correlation heatmaps in Fig. \ref{fig:heatmaps} in our Appendix.
-These heatmaps further visualize the relationship between the Mean Absolute Error (MAE) of MoGU's predictions and its reported uncertainties (aleatoric, epistemic, and total), when using MoGU with three iTransformer experts.
-The analysis is presented per variable for each of the ETT datasets, highlighting the extent to which different uncertainty components correlate with predictive error.
-While the correlation between uncertainty and MAE varies among variables, it remains consistently positive.
+Appendix~\ref{sec:appendix_var_analysis} provides variable-wise correlation heatmaps (Fig.~\ref{fig:heatmaps}) and an analysis of per-expert variance and weight distributions.
+These results demonstrate that the positive error-variance correlation persists at the variable level (Fig.~\ref{fig:variance_error_correlation}) and that expert utilization remains balanced, with no observed expert collapse (Table~\ref{tab:expert_weights_distribution}).

-\subsubsection{Ablations}
+\subsection{Ablations}

 We conducted an ablation study to evaluate our key design choices.
 For all experiments, we used a configuration with three experts.